qPCR4vir/nana-docs/source/02-Getting Started.md

 Line 6 defines a `nana::label` object to display a text string.
 The label object is created in the form.
 A widget is a visual element in the user interface.

 Line 7 sets the caption of the label object.
-Every widget has a caption for displaying a title.
+Every widget has a "caption" to display a title or similar function, like a text in a label.

 Line 8 makes the form visible.

 Line 9 passes the control of the application to Nana.
 At this point, the program enters the event loop for waiting for and receiving a user action, such as mouse move, mouse click and keyboard press.
 The function `nana::exec` blocks till `form` is destroyed, and what the example demonstrate is that the program exits when a user closes the window.

 ![Figure 1.1 Hello Nana](HelloNana.jpg)
+\todo correct links

 Now, you can run the program on your own machine.
 But firstly you should have Nana C++ Library installed in your system.
 A method to install is explained in [Installation Library Documentation](http://nanapro.org/en-us/help/instl_lib_doc.htm) in Nana Programmer`s Guide or [in the wiki](https://github.com/qPCR4vir/nana-docs/wiki/Installation)